Sex Robot Industry [New 2024 Data]

 And from 2015 to 2022 it is estimated that Realbotix/RealDoll has sold more than $60 million worth of sex robots (their sex robot line is called RealDollx).

-Being a front-runner company their sex robots has an amazing feature list:
+Being a front-runner company their sex robots have an amazing feature list:

 • Head movement (side to side, and up-down).